Edmonton Police Service logo

 Hate Propaganda is defined as:

-There are three Hate Propaganda sections in the Criminal Code.
+There are four Hate Propaganda sections in the Criminal Code.
 These sections are separate from the Criminal Code occurrences.

 1. Section 318, Advocating Genocide